icyJoseph/react-performance-study/README.md

 A great improvement to `bad-performance-0` would have been to make use of the id's sent by the back end.

 So let's do that!
 We just need a way to generate a new id for each new message.
+The back end should do it, but in this setup it does not.

 We can use timestamps or an npm package.
 I use [uuid.](https://www.npmjs.com/package/uuid)